Do weak values capture the complete truth about the past of a quantum particle?: TSVF analysis of the gedanken experiment

-On the other hand in the TSVF, in order to investigate the presence of the photon in entrance ports of every $L_i$, an ancillary observable is coupled according to weak von Neumann interaction Hamiltonian (given in Equation~\ref{weak_hamiltonian}) with the projection operator of the photon at that particular port.
+Where $\kappa$ is the strength of the measurement, $\hat{A}$ is the observable being measured (in our case it is the projection operator onto a particular location) and $\hat{p}$ is the pointer momentum operator.
+The measurement is weak when $\kappa \ll 1$.
+After this interaction, the displacement of the pointer state vector is proportional to the weak value of the observable being measured.
 The initial state of the ancillary system is taken to be a Gaussian with a finite width.
-One can use the frequency space of the photon as a pointer and perform weak coupling using electro-optics phase modulators (EOM)~\cite{PhysRevA.95.042121}.
+In the case of photon, one can use the frequency space of the photon as a pointer and perform weak coupling using electro-optics phase modulators (EOM)~\cite{PhysRevA.95.042121}.
 The weak interaction leads to a small shift in the center of the Gaussian state, which is the measure of the weak trace that the photon leaves on the ancillary system.

+The experimenter in a weak measurement scenario has complete control over the size of pre-and post selected ensemble, state of the pointer and the weak measurement interaction strength; and can tune these parameters suitably so that weak values can be measured up to a desired precision.
+Weak nature of the measurement implies that the effects of higher powers of coupling strength $\kappa$ are not recordable experimentally.
+In an ideal weak measurement scenario, the choice of $\kappa$ and the size of the ensemble $N$ should be such that $N\kappa^2\rightarrow{1}$ when $N\rightarrow{\infty}$.
+The ideal condition $N\rightarrow{\infty}$ is not feasible, therefore, the experimenter can choose $\kappa$ and $N<\infty$ such that $N\kappa^2\approx{1}$ while $0<\kappa\ll 1$ in all practical scenarios.